gorillalogic/karate-rest_assured/docs/README.md

 - Faster results: Teams can have quick feedback of the API in a matter of minutes.
 - Scalability: Faster feedback allows team to deploy faster
 - Visual Interface: GUI to simplify test creation.
+- Higher Coverage: API Tests are more stable than UI tests, and also are more real-life than unit tests, so having a strong API testing suite is highly recommended.

 But this approach brings a big problem, test creation becomes a responsibility of QA engineers alone. teams lose the power of having developers creating tests that are close to the source, with all of the knowledge the developer has over the API Endpoint.